 Riwo Dechen Monastery, is located on the west side of Chingwa Taktse mountain to the north of county seat.
 It is 3850 meters above sea level.
 It was founded in 14th century during the first Dalai Lama.
 Later, it was expanded by the fifth, seventh, and eighth Dalai Lama to form a large building complex with both monasteries and palaces.
 It is a Gelug pa monastery

 Qonggyai County is located in Qonggyai River Valley on the south bank of middle reaches of Yarlung Tsangbo River in southern Tibet, with an average elevation of 3,850 meters and a highest elevation of 6,450 meters.
 It covers an area of 1030 square kilometers

-The annual sunshine hours are 2,635 hours, and the annual average precipitation is 436 mm.
-The precipitation is mainly concentrated in the rainy season from May to September, with night rain mainly, and the temperature difference between day and night increases.
-The frost-free period is 165 days, and the annual average number of windy days is 60 days.
+Annual sunshine hours are 2,635 hours, and annual average precipitation is 436 mm, which is mainly concentrated in rainy season from May to September, with night rain mostly, and the temperature difference between day and night increases.
+The frost-free period is 165 days, and annual average number of windy days is 60 days.

 Population and ethnicity

 As of 2018, the population of Qonggyai County has reached 18,339, of which Tibetans accounted for 98% of total population, Han people accounted for 0.9% of total population, in addition to Monba, Hui, etc.

 After the death of 8th king of Tibet, whom was buried in Qingwa (Chingwa) Mountain.
 This was the first tomb of king of Tibet